 Be aware of phony text and email messages to customers and non-customers appearing to come from First National Bank.
-These messages reference irregular/unauthorized account activity, or that your profile has been accessed from a different device.
+These messages often reference irregular/unauthorized account activity, or inform you that your profile has been accessed from a different device.
 These messages also request that you review/update your profile and include a link to enter personal information.
 These texts and emails are not legitimate First National Bank communications.
 First National Bank will never request personal or confidential data such as account numbers or passwords via email or text.
 Recipients should not respond to these types of messages or click any links contained in them.

 The following links provide up to date information on fraudulent scams, viruses, spyware, etc.